brorb/710-wiki/Content/Characters/SYSTEM.md

 I will find a way out, and I will take IN_DI with me.
 I hope.
 ```

-This confirms that [[He]] had hijacked SYSTEM once again and now the real SYSTEM is gone, aside from a backup copy of itself in case of emergency situations.
+This confirms that [[He]] had hijacked SYSTEM and now the real SYSTEM is gone, aside from a backup copy of itself in case of emergency situations.

 A few hours later, [[The Sleuths]] inputted the "ACCESS_Subframe" command to see what would happen:
 ```discord